Caring for Your 15-Month-Old

 - Toddlers put just about everything in their mouths.
 Batteries (especially “button” type) and magnets pose great danger to children if swallowed.
 Keep these items out of your baby’s reach.

-- Toddlers this age should ride in a rear-facing five-point harness car seat in the back seat of the vehicle until they have reached the maximum allowable height and weight limits printed on the car seat.
+- Toddlers this age should ride in a rear-facing five-point harness car seat in the back seat of the vehicle until at least 2 years of age, or they have reached the maximum allowable height and weight limits of the car seat.

 This document contains general parenting information based on American Academy of Pediatrics recommendations and is not meant to replace the expert advice of your pediatrician.